trustcrypto/python-onlykey/README.md

 # python-onlykey

 Python client for interacting with the OnlyKey.

-Bundled with a CLI for configuring and helpers for loading secrets.
+OnlyKey-cli - A command line interface to the OnlyKey that can be used for configuration (Similar functionality to [OnlyKey Chrome App](https://chrome.google.com/webstore/detail/onlykey-configuration/adafilbceehejjehoccladhbkgbjmica?hl=en-US))

+OnlyKey-init - A command line tool for setting PIN on OnlyKey (Initial Configuration)

+OnlyKey-utils - A command line tool for loading keys.

+PGPMessage - Provides a tool for decrypting and signing OpenPGP/GPG messages using OnlyKey.

 **Still in early development.**